apache/iceberg/site/docs/contribute.md

 ### Style

-For Python, please use the tox command `tox -e format` to apply autoformatting to the project.

 Java code adheres to the [Google style](https://google.github.io/styleguide/javaguide.html), which will be verified via `./gradlew spotlessCheck` during builds.
 In order to automatically fix Java code style issues, please use `./gradlew spotlessApply`.